-With dcr confirming the approximate release date of Garmin Running Power (RunPow) as “… around November 22nd, which is the date that the next version of Connect IQ (2.4) is released to the public“.
+With dcr confirming the approximate release date of Garmin Running Power (GRP) as “… around November 22nd, which is the date that the next version of Connect IQ (2.4) is released to the public“.
 Then you can pretty much bet your bottom dollar that a product announcement will follow suit at a very similar time.
-More likely, a week or so earlier to get past the fluff of the cyber Monday/black friday deals.
-(Edit: Release date has slipped to 8 December 2017)
+(Edit: GRP Now released)

 So there should be some nice offers on the Forerunner 235 and the Forerunner 630 on Black Friday (24 Nov) as retailers desperately try to clear the shelves of ‘old’ stock.
 (Edit: there were 😉 )